Diana Bianchi: Career

 Bianchi has worked for many years on developing methods to isolate intact fetal cells from maternal blood as a noninvasive way to obtain fetal material for genetic diagnosis.
 While the work proved challenging due to the relative rarity of the fetal cells in the mother’s blood, the research led to an unexpected finding.
 Bianchi discovered that intact fetal cells remain in the mother's blood and organs for decades following pregnancy, with the possibility of migrating to the site of an injury in the mother, dividing and changing into the cells needed to fix the problem.
 This has led to a field of study known as fetal cell microchimerism.

 Bianchi also has worked extensively on noninvasive prenatal testing using DNA sequencing of fetal and placental DNA fragments in the blood of pregnant women.
 Dr. Bianchi’s research is part of what has helped expand the use of non-invasive testing in the general obstetrical population.
-The sequencing technology employed in cfDNA testing has a number of potential uses in many areas of health care, Dr. Messerlian says, including cancer, transplantation and in vitro fertilization protocols, and research she is conducting is exploring those possibilities.
+The sequencing technology employed in cfDNA testing has a number of potential uses in many areas of health care, including cancer, transplantation and in vitro fertilization protocols, and research she is conducting is exploring those possibilities.
 This technology has been used in clinical prenatal care since 2011.
-In addition, Bianchi has pioneered the study of the amniotic fluid fetal transcriptome to develop new approaches to prenatal treatment of genetic conditions.
 She is a former member of the Clinical Advisory Board of Verinata Health, an Illumina company.